 If you don’t fancy taking the train, a cheaper option may be to go by coach.
 With regular services running to various parts of the country, it can often work out more economical than using the car.

-Berry’s Coaches provide a twice daily superfast service to London from Yeovil bus station and offer a variety of excursions – www.berryscoaches.co.uk
+Berry’s Coaches provide a twice-daily superfast service to London from Yeovil bus station and offer a variety of excursions.

-Taylors Coach Travel (www.taylorscoachtravel.co.uk) run services both within Yeovil and further afield including day trips, theatre trips and sightseeing tours.
+Taylors Coach Travel runs services both in Yeovil and further afield including day trips, theatre trips and sightseeing tours.
 Information on upcoming tours and trips can be found in the local press.

 Even in the busiest places, there is usually a spot to park a bike

-If you would like to learn to ride a motorcycle, or already have a license but are a bit rusty and require a refresher course, why not take advantage of the discount voucher at the back of this booklet or contact one of the many other motorcycle training schools in Yeovil to see what they offer.
+If you would like to learn to ride a motorcycle, or already have a licence but are a bit rusty and require a refresher course, why not take advantage of the discount voucher at the back of your booklet or contact one of the many other motorcycle training schools in Yeovil to see what they offer.

 Practical information about travelling by motorcycle

 Many car parks have dedicated areas for motorcycles, making parking easier and reducing the risk of any damage happening to the vehicle.
-Within Yeovil town centre you can find provisions for motorcycles at:
+In Yeovil town centre you can find provisions for motorcycles at: